-Page last updated: 15 Mar 2018
+Page last updated: 30 April 2021

 Westhampnett Volunteers were formed in 2012 in response to the lack of funding from WSCC to carry out regular servicing of footpaths, litter clearance etc, and the increasing cost of hiring contractors.

-We applied for and received £3,000 from CDC's New Homes Bonus scheme to buy equipment such as strimmers, hedge cutters, mower and a range of hand tools.
+At that time the footpath on the south side of Stane Street was particularly heavily overgrown with brambles, nettles and overhanging branches so much so we applied for and received £3,000 from CDC's New Homes Bonus scheme to buy equipment such as strimmers, hedge cutters, mower and a range of hand tools.

-Volunteers are covered by the Council's insurance and risk assessments are undertaken.
+Volunteers are covered by the Parish Council's insurance and risk assessments are undertaken.
 Personal protective equipment (PPE) is provided.

-If you are interested in joining, please ring Bob Holman on 01243 774381.
+email: or or ring Bob Holman on 01243 774381.